-Every time a Windows 10 system crashes, it collects and stores some crucial information about the crash (like when and what caused the fatality) and store it in the files as minidump files in Minidump.
+Every time a Windows 10 system crashes, it collects and stores some crucial information about the crash (like when and what caused the fatality) and stores it in the files as minidump files in Minidump.
 Analyzing the minidump file, you can easily understand the reason behind this error.
 In case, your computer recently crashed and you want to know how and where to find the minidump files, follow the methods of these article and you will be easily able to analyze the reason behind the problem.

 But before going on ahead to open and analyze the minidump files on your computer, create a system restore point on your computer.
 In case, if anything goes wrong, you can simply restore the files and settings of your computer.